 Here's how it would look when adding or editing a listing:

-We understand that it may be confusing to find the right category with these new options!
-That’s why we’re keeping a text version of it up to date here.
+If you’d like to see all of the available categories, we’re keeping a text version of it up to date here.

 If you’re having issues finding things on this page: